0

 • Parents support healthy social and emotional development in children when they model how to express and communicate emotions effectively, self-regulate, and make friends.

-Go to the Child Welfare Information Gateway for more information on ways to support families and prevent child abuse and neglect.
+Visit the Child Welfare Information Gateway for more information on ways to support families and prevent child abuse and neglect.

-Children with negative or adverse life experiences don't always go on to become violent, abuse drugs, or become suicidal, but the experiences do put them at higher risk.
+Children with adverse life experiences don't always go on to become violent, abuse drugs, or become suicidal, but the experiences do put them at higher risk.
 Negative childhood experiences include but aren\'t limited to the following:

 • Child abuse or neglect.